 Surely there is no better contemporary artist to make use of the space

 As a venue, HOME functions best when it provides an interplay between artforms; allowing for harmony across its screens, galleries and theatre.
 Surely there is no better contemporary artist to make use of the space than the former Eagle Scout from Missoula, Montana?
-The programme is curated by Sarah Perks and Omar Kholeif working with BBC Radio’s Mary Anne Hobbs and HOME’s Jason Wood who have also scheduled a series of special events including conversations and masterclasses to be announced nearer the time.
+The programme is curated by Sarah Perks and Omar Kholeif working with BBC Radio’s Mary Anne Hobbs and HOME’s Jason Wood who have also scheduled a series of talks, panels and introductions, including a session titled David Lynch: The Power of Transcendental Meditation which will see the filmmaker appear via video link.
 Over the course of the season, audiences can expect of moments of horror, lost innocence and the uncanny contained within dreamlike mysteries delivered with profound menace.
 In short: the Lynchian.

 As an artist, he has always had more on his mind than just cinema

-Audiences will have the chance to revisit Lynch’s directorial work at HOME, alongside that of his influences (The Wizard of Oz and Sunset Boulevard are the most commonly cited) but as an artist, he has always had more on his mind than just cinema.
+Audiences will have the chance to revisit Lynch’s directorial work at HOME, alongside that of his influences (including The Wizard of Oz and Sunset Boulevard) but as an artist, he has always had more on his mind than just cinema.
 Indeed, after completing work on the latest Twin Peaks, Lynch apparently launched into a cathartic act of carpentry, constructing from scratch a desk for his studio.
 The 2017 documentary, David Lynch: The Art Life digs into this duality, exploring how the darkly cerebral meets the artist’s hands on, practical side — visitors to My Head Is Disconnected, MIF’s exhibition, will be the first in the UK to properly explore the physicality of Lynch’s visual art.